stephanepiriou/webdoc/README.md

 # webdoc
-Web version of scandoc, a document management app intended for schools.
+Web version of scandoc, a school project and a document management app intended for schools.